dylanhan99/rdxgraphics/README.md

 Main (/):
 entrypoint.cpp (main) calls the entry to the application declared in RDX.h/.cpp.
 RDX.h/.cpp contains the application-loop.
-It looks like I use precompiled headers in this project, but I don't think the CMake settings actually reflect that.
-So the project "uses precompiled headers".

 GLFW (GLFWWindow/):
 - Wrapper class around GLFW window functionality.
 Does the standard initialization, as well as event setups.